 So You Think You’re Funny? is the longest running and most established competition of its kind.
 Hosting showcases as far and wide as possible, winning it can change everything.
-The Gilded Balloon are committed to nurturing young comic talent and will endeavour to support all winners and finalists with mentoring and touring possibilities in the year following the Grand Final.
-As well as this the winner will receive…
+Gilded Balloon are committed to nurturing young comic talent and will endeavour to support all winners and finalists with mentoring and touring possibilities in the year following the Grand Final.

-- A run as part of the Gilded Balloon’s Fringe programme in 2018
+- A fully paid for solo show (or mixed bill) run as part of the Gilded Balloon’s Fringe programme

-- Complimentary head shot shoot by professional photographer to the stars, Steve Ullathorne
+- Complimentary headshot photoshoot by professional photographer to the stars, Steve Ullathorne

 - Complimentary filmed copy and professional photographs of their spot from the Final to use in their show-reel

-- Mentorship and support from Karen Koren and the So You Think You’re Funny? team
+- Mentorship and support from Karen and Katy Koren and the So You Think You’re Funny? team

-- The performer must not have performed more than 10 – 15 stand up spots or gigs before 1 June 2016
+- The performer must not have performed more than 15 stand-up spots (including open spots and virtual performances to live audiences) or gigged before 1 June 2021.

-- The performer must not have performed or plan to perform in a solo or line-up show at Edinburgh Festival Fringe.
+- The performer must not have performed or plan to perform a solo show at Edinburgh Festival Fringe.
 If you have, you are probably too experienced.

 - The performer must not have taken part in any previous year’s showcases of So You Think You’re Funny?